garrettmichaelgeorge/dev-ecosystem/scripts/README.md

 /nix/store/2g5k52cgma1z2wx9iqvl0ysrqjr1z0sy-my-new-script/bin/my-new-script: line 8: cowsay: command not found
 ```

 It will take a few seconds to build the script before running it.
-And it looks like `cowsay` was unavailable on the machine!
+It looks like `cowsay` was unavailable on the machine!

 (Don't worry if the `/nix/store` path looks slightly different; the hash part `/nix/store/<hash-part>-my-new-script/bin/my-new-script` will likely differ from the above.)